kylevedder/kylevedder.github.io/index.md

 <img src="img/me_outside.jpg" height="400" />

-In 20 years I want there to be robots that can effectively provide a full range of quality care to the elderly.
-The US is on the verge of a [large retirement of baby boomers](img/static/usa_age_demo.png) and [China faces a deeply troubling demographic cliff in 20 years](img/static/china_age_demo.png), motivating the need for new methods of automated, high quality elder care not reliant upon human labor.
+In 20 years I want there to be robots that can effectively automate the mechanical aspects of high-quality elder care (e.g. fetching objects, changing sheets, cleaning the room).
+The US is on the verge of a [large retirement of baby boomers](img/static/usa_age_demo.png) and [China faces a deeply troubling demographic cliff in 20 years](img/static/china_age_demo.png), motivating the need for new, more scalable and cost-effective methods of providing high-quality elder care that does not compromise on outcomes for patients.

 ## Background